-When it comes to sustainability, the subject of CO2 emissions cannot be avoided.
+When talking about sustainability, one cannot avoid the subject of carbon emissions.
 In order to combat global warming, it is of great importance that emissions of CO2 and other greenhouse gases are drastically reduced.
-Therefore, we have already started in 2018 to map our carbon footprint and to take measures to reduce it.
-We have also decided to offset all our remaining CO2 emissions.
+Therefore, at VP Capital, we started mapping our carbon footprint in 2018 and taking measures to reduce it.
+We also decided to offset all our remaining carbon emissions.

 Carbon Neutral Company

 Offsetting emissions is possible through the purchase of certified 'carbon credits'.
 These credits are subject to very strict requirements and conditions, to guarantee that they actually contribute to a decrease in greenhouse gas concentration in the atmosphere.
 VP Capital has been offsetting its emissions this way since 2019 and may therefore call itself a 'carbon neutral company', just like our portfolio companies VP Landbouw, Batenburg Techniek, HAVEP, Q-lite and Hydrowear.

 For the calculation and compensation of emissions VP Capital works together with CO2logic, a recognized carbon specialist.
 The 'Verified Carbon Standard (VCS)' carbon credits we purchased were generated in the following two projects:

 a reforestation project that teaches farmers farming methods that improve their livelihoods while protecting the forest.
 This is done through recognized sustainable land management and the REDD+ method (Reduce Emissions from Deforestation and forest Degradation).
 The project supports over 8,600 farmers and ensures the conservation of more than 25 million trees.